sumit1706/MyBnB/README.md

 itself.
 Moreover it cultivates a sharing-economy by allowing property owners to rent out private flats.
 On one side it enables owners to list their space and earn rental money, on the other side it provides travelers easy access to renting private homes.<br>
-Built using : JavaScript, HTML, CSS, NodeJs, ExpressJs, MySQL
+Build using : JavaScript, HTML, CSS, NodeJs, ExpressJs, MySQL